noonesnormal22/surface-pen-prediction/README.md

-# krita-pen-prediction
+# surface-pen-prediction
-A Krita plugin intended for users experiencing lag on a MS Surface running Linux Mint.
+A daemon and Krita plugin intended for users experiencing lag on a MS Surface running Linux Mint.
 Whether this works on other systems or not is currently unknown.